jdlib/JDBX/UserGuide.md

 JDBX has a fundamental stance to favor unchecked exceptions and therefore introduces an own **unchecked** exception class `org.jdbx.JdbxException` which can be thrown by its operations.
-Especially any `SQLException` thrown by the underlying JDBC operations is wrapped into a JdbxException and reported as its exception cause.
+Especially any `SQLException` thrown by the underlying JDBC operations is wrapped into a `JdbxException` and reported as its exception cause.

 For easier exception handling a `JdbxExeption` contains a enum `JdbxExeption.Reason` to classify the exception context.
-If based on a `SQLException` it also contains a enum `JdbxExeption.SqlExType` to classify the the SQLException.
+If based on a `SQLException` it also contains a enum `JdbxExeption.SqlExType` to classify the the `SQLException`.

 ## <a name="single-cmd"></a>8.
 Running a single command